 However, the gains from batch picking must offset several hidden costs:

 - Extra-touch labor: Post-pick sorting requires dedicated staff.
 Sometimes, the labor saved in picking is added back (or more) during sorting.
+In manual operations this is done at put-walls; in higher volumes, unit sorters take over—but both add queue points and require staffing.

 - Infrastructure investment: Sorting zones often need conveyors, sort lights, WMS modules, or induction stations—all of which add complexity and cost.